How to Find your Life Purpose

 To go back to yourself at 7, you can travel inwards in a self-guided meditation.

 - Notice the breathe and how it moves the body.
+As you inhale your body expands.
+As you exhale your body contracts.

 - Relax the mind.
 Imagine a ball of white light on the inside of your forehead.
 This ball will symbolise your conscious awareness.
+Focus your attention on the white ball of light and intend that you are going to explore your life purpose.